10 Research Opportunities in the US for International High School Students

 Eligibility: Students must currently be enrolled in 6th-12th grade.

-NSLC brings together exceptional high school students for a series of summer sessions, where students learn about cutting-edge research in their field of interest in a fast-paced, rigorous and diverse atmosphere.
-They offer a wide variety of programs over the summer, including biotechnology, environmental science, forensic science, marine biology, medicine, business, engineering, cyber security, game design, aerospace, data science, journalism, architecture, theater and a lot more!
-In each field, students participate in research projects, receive hands-on training and participate in extensive, interactive workshops to dive deeper into their field of interest.
+NSLC's summer sessions allow you to learn about research in your field of interest.
+They cover a range of subjects, including biotechnology, environmental science, forensic science, marine biology, medicine, business, engineering, cyber security, game design, aerospace, data science, journalism, architecture, theater, and a lot more!
+In each field, you will participate in research projects, receive training, and participate in interactive workshops.

-You can review details about each field here and read more about international students in the program here. here, and read more about international students in the program here.
+You can review details about each field here, and read more about international students in the program here.

 Subject: Bioengineering, Life Sciences, Marine Sciences, Medicine, Business